Past tense: English

 For details of the usage of the various constructions used to refer to the past, see Uses of English verb forms.
-Note that the past tense is also used in referring to some hypothetical situations, not necessarily connected with past time, as in if I tried or I wish I knew.
+The past tense is also used in referring to some hypothetical situations, not necessarily connected with past time, as in if I tried or I wish I knew.
 (For the possible use of were in place of was in such instances, see English subjunctive.)

 German

 German uses three forms for the past tense.